Vranica: Prokoško Lake

-Just east of its main summit, at 1660 m altitude is a beautiful glacial lake called Prokoško Jezero located.
+Just east of its main summit, at 1660 m altitude is a beautiful glacial lake called Prokoško Jezero.
 This lake was once known as a habitat for a unique amphibian endemic variant of the Triton Salamander (Ichthyosaura alpestris reiseri).
-On the northern shore one finds a settlement of typical wooden shepherd huts which unfortunately in recent years has grown oversized with illegal recreational sheds that threaten the vulnerable eco-system.
+On the northern shore is a settlement of typical wooden shepherd huts, which in recent years has grown oversized with illegal recreational sheds that threaten the vulnerable ecosystem.
 Prokoško Jezero received a protected status in 2005 based on IUCN criteria, when it was declared a Monument of Nature by the BiH authorities.
 Despite these protective measures, it is not clear whether pollution connected to over-recreation will have become entirely fatal for the salamander.